by Kate Morrison, CAS spokesperson on Fair Markets.

 He frowns sympathetically, but shakes his head.

 Now admittedly I've never been very good at telling jokes, but if you're not splitting your sides right now that may be because this story currently feels a bit too real.
-Because this scenario is essentially what’s happening to people all over the country at the moment as some airline companies, event planners and other suppliers refuse to refund people after a cancellation.
+Because this scenario is essentially what’s happening to people all over the country at the moment as some airline companies, event planners and other suppliers refuse to refund people after a cancellation due to covid-19

 The number of recent hits on the refund pages of our Advice for Scotland website have risen by 350%, suggesting that the problem is not just a few isolated incidents.
 Yesterday, with their consent, we published the stories of some of those affected.
 These cases were shocking, but not un-typical of the broader numbers we are seeing: people who have shelled out thousands of pounds and are struggling to get it back.